 Albion is a living museum – sailing the Norfolk Broads every summer, yet representing the history of this unique area.
 On these pages you will find information on the history of Albion, of the Norfolk Wherry Trust, and of the family of wherries that have sailed these waters for approaching two centuries.

-If you have an interest in this area you may be able to help and we would welcome enquiries via our "Contact Us" page.
+If you have an interest in this area you may be able to help and we welcome enquiries by via email.

 The formation and early days of the Trust itself is history albeit more recent.
 The setting up of an organisation to preserve a boat was quite a feat in 1949 and we like to think it inspired others to follow in our footsteps.
 The early papers of the Trusts activities are now deposited with County Records Office at County Hall and they also are happy to listen to offers of help in the organisation of these files.